Reddit Public Data Scraper - Comments & RAG

 Share

-Scrape public Reddit posts and comments without setting up OAuth apps.
+Scrape public Reddit posts and comments without setting up OAuth apps or self-hosting custom scripts.
 This actor wraps Reddit's public .json endpoints behind a single Apify-platform input with proxy rotation, incremental dataset writes, and a clean canonical output schema.

 Perfect for AI agents, RAG pipelines, market research, competitive intelligence, trend tracking, and content monitoring — returns clean Markdown that plugs straight into LangChain document loaders or Claude MCP tools.